-The other roles tackled in the French Opera include the queen Gertrude in Hamlet (Thomas) at the Liceu de Barcelone, Julie in Fiesque (Lalo) at the Montpellier Festival, the Grande – Duchesse de Gérolstein from Offenbach at the Opéra de Lausanne, Didon in The Trojans at the Opéra National du Rhin in Strasburg and Deutche Oper in Berlin, Chimène in “Le Cid” from Massenet and soon Cléôpatre from Massenet and Cassandre in Marseille and Barcelona in June 2013 and 2014.
+The other roles tackled in the French Opera include the queen Gertrude in Hamlet (Thomas) at the Liceu de Barcelone, Julie in Fiesque (Lalo) at the Montpellier Festival, the Grande – Duchesse de Gérolstein from Offenbach at the Opéra de Lausanne.

-Béatrice quickly tackled the Italian repertoire, having played Leonora in La Favorita and Eboli in Don Carlo at the Gran Opera in Houston, at the Staatsoper in Berlin, in Vienna in the French version.
+Béatrice quickly tackled the Italian repertoire, having played Leonora in La Favorita and Eboli in Don Carlo at the Gran Opera in Houston, at the Staatsoper in Berlin, in Vienna in both the French and Italian versions.

-She has also addressed the German repertoire first with Orlowsky from Johan Strauss at the Paris National Opera and Venus in Tannhaüser she gave four times at the Paris National Opera, at the “ Teatro dell Opera di Roma”, at the Gran Teatre del Liceu in Barcelona and Opéra National du Rhin in Strasburg.
+She has also addressed the German repertoire first with Orlowsky from Johan Strauss at the Paris National Opera and Venus in Tannhaüser she gave four times at the Paris National Opera, at the “ Teatro dell Opera di Roma”, at the Gran Teatro del Liceu in Barcelona and the Opera National du Rhin in Strasburg.

-Earlier this year in January, she gave » Der Swerg » from Zemlinsky at the Paris National Opera.
+She gave as well Ghita in » Der Zwerg » from Zemlinsky at the Paris National Opera.

 One should also add Judith in the Beard Blue Castle from Bartok at the Paris National Opera.